 Answer: Turn on the first two switches.
 Leave them on for five minutes.
 Once five minutes has passed, turn off the second switch, leaving one switch on.
 Now go through the door.
 The light that is still on is connected to the first switch.
 Whichever of the other two is warm to the touch is connected to the second switch.
 The bulb that is cold is connected to the switch that was never turned on.
-Thought this brain teaser was hard?
-Almost no one gets this logic card trick right.

 I left my campsite and hiked south for 3 miles.
 Then I turned east and hiked for 3 miles.
 I then turned north and hiked for 3 miles, at which time I came upon a bear inside my tent eating my food!
 What color was the bear?

 Answer: White.
 The only place you can hike 3 miles south, then east for 3 miles, then north for 3 miles and end up back at your starting point is the North Pole.
 Polar bears are the only bears that live at the North Pole, and they are white.
-Warm-up your wits with these challenging brain games.

 A man is looking at a photograph of someone.
 His friend asks who it is.
 The man replies, “Brothers and sisters, I have none.
 But that man’s father is my father’s son.”
 Who was in the photograph?